About Paula

 - encouraging meaningful connection and mutual respect

-Here, *therapeutic reflective writing is not only a craft.
+Here, *reflective writing is not only a craft.
 It can also become a place of reflection, healing, discernment, and gentle transformation.